Non-semisimple link and manifold invariants for symplectic fermions

-The next proposition shows that the projective ideal $\ProjIdeal$ is the smallest non-zero ideal (see \cite[Lem.\,4.4.1]{GKP_generalized-trace-and-mod-dim-rib-cat}).
+The next proposition shows that the projective ideal $\ProjIdeal$ is the smallest non-zero ideal.
+It is a slight adaptation of \cite[Lem.\,4.4.1]{GKP_generalized-trace-and-mod-dim-rib-cat} as we do not assume $\cat$ to be braided.
 To give the precise statement, we need some notation.
-We say that a tensor ideal $\tensIdeal$ is \emph{generated by $P \in \cat$}, written $\tensIdeal = \generatedIdeal{P}$, if every object $Q \in \tensIdeal$ can be obtained as a retract of $P \tensor X$ for some $X \in \cat$.
+We say that a right tensor ideal $\tensIdeal$ is \emph{generated by $P \in \cat$}, written $\tensIdeal = \generatedIdeal{P}$, if every object $Q \in \tensIdeal$ can be obtained as a retract of $P \tensor X$ for some $X \in \cat$.
 For example, the ideal generated by $\tensUnit$ is the entire category.
 The ideals of $\cat$ ordered by inclusion of full subcategories form a poset, which immediately yields the notion of a \emph{sub-ideal}.
-Note that the intersection $\tensIdeal \cap \tensIdeal[J]$ of two ideals (which is a well-defined operation on replete subcategories) is a sub-ideal in $\tensIdeal$ and in $\tensIdeal[J]$. \begin{samepage} \begin{proposition} Let $\cat$ be a finite tensor category.
+Note that the intersection $\tensIdeal \cap \tensIdeal[J]$ of two ideals (which is a well-defined operation on replete subcategories) is a sub-ideal in $\tensIdeal$ and in $\tensIdeal[J]$. \begin{samepage} \begin{proposition} Let $\cat$ be a tensor category.
+Then: \begin{enumerate}[font=\upshape] \item If $\tensIdeal$ is a non-zero right or left ideal in $\cat$, then $\ProjIdeal$ is a sub-ideal of $\tensIdeal$.
+In particular, $\ProjIdeal$ contains no right or left sub-ideal other than zero and itself. \end{enumerate} Suppose now that $\ProjIdeal \neq 0$.
 Then: \begin{enumerate}[font=\upshape] \item $\ProjIdeal = \generatedIdeal{P}$ for any non-zero projective object $P$.